Mukul-V/pedar/README.md

 }
 ```

-2. 'yeild' work in multithriding or return a array without multithriding...
+2. 'yeild' return value by a signal in multithriding or return an array without multithriding...
 ```dart
 signal {
     i = @value1;